-With just 17 of U.S states requiring sex ed to be medically accurate, it’s safe to say there is still a lot of work to be done in providing young people access to the scientifically accurate information they need in order to make the best decisions for their sexual and reproductive health.
+With just 17 U.S states requiring sex ed to be medically accurate, it’s safe to say there is still a lot of work to be done in providing young people access to the scientifically accurate information they need in order to make the best decisions for their sexual and reproductive health.

 According to the 2018 CDC School Health Profiles, fewer than half of high schools and less than a fifth of middle schools teach all 20 topics recommended by the CDC as essential components of sex education.
 This has led to a worryingly large gap between the sex education students need and what they actually get.
 As a result, many people are left turning to the internet for answers, which can often lead to more confusion, stigmatization, and anxiety around certain topics.

-In today’s episode of the Your Health Unlocked Podcast, we sit down with the guru behind ‘Sex Ed with DB’, Danielle Bezalel to discuss what’s missing today’s sex ed.
+In today’s episode of the Your Health Unlocked Podcast, we sit down with the guru behind ‘Sex Ed with DB,’ Danielle Bezalel, to discuss what’s missing today’s sex ed.
 ‘Sex Ed with DB’ is a feminist podcast and multimedia platform bringing you all of the sex ed you never got through unique and entertaining storytelling, which aims to center LGBTQ+ and BIPOC experts.
-Danielle strongly believes that everyone deserves to have the knowledge and information to empower themselves to make the right choices for them.
+Danielle strongly believes that everyone deserves the knowledge and information to empower themselves to make the right choices.

-In this episode you’ll learn:
+In this episode, you’ll learn:

 • What the systemic gaps are in sex ed in the U.S.